by Mark Miles

 After we’d known each other on Instagram for six months, Bobby finally started to make his move.
 I’d previously gotten the impression that he wasn’t entirely heterosexual, but it was only a feeling.
 There was no way I could substantiate it.
 Then, out of the blue one day for no apparent reason, he asked me if I was “into guys.”
 I explained that I was, and that was when he really started to turn up the heat.

 So we kept getting closer and closer without ever meeting.
 I can’t say definitively when we went from dating to a relationship, because once again nothing between us was ever official.
 Bobby never asked me to be “the one,” and I never agreed to be “the one.”
 But at some point around September or October of 2015, we became monogamous.
 He stopped talking to other guys, and I started incorporating him into my fantasy life.
-We started talking almost every day, and frequently we had conversations that would extend for an hour or more.
-It felt like something out of a fairy tale, but that was only because I didn’t yet know the ending.
+We started talking almost every day, and frequently we had conversations that would last for hours at a time.
+It felt like something out of a fairy tale, but that was only because I didn’t know the ending.

 In December I finally blurted out the big question: “When are we finally going to meet?”
 There was no definite answer from Bobby, and I probably should’ve taken this for a warning sign, but I didn’t because I believed his lies with the naive innocence of a child.
 As ridiculous as it sounds, I was beginning to think he was the love of my life.
 I’m not prone to flights of fancy, and I’ve only felt similarly for a handful of people in my three decades on this planet.
 But I felt it for him, and I felt it was time for us to make the big step from an online relationship to a real-world relationship.
 By this point we’d known each other for a full year, and it only seemed natural.